solo-system/solo-system.github.io/documentation/harvesting.md

 sufficient storage on your PC to handle all the audio data files (Solos can collect a LOT of data).

-Once you have copied the data, you should consider the contents of the memory card to be redundant, and you should reflash the card.
-Deleting the audio and re-using the card in a solo again might work, but is not recommended.
+Once you have safely copied the data, you should consider the contents of the memory card to be useless, reflash the card.
+Note: Deleting the audio and re-using the card in a Solo without reflashing - might work, but is not recommended.
 Always Use a freshly flashed memory card when you prepare a Solo.